Javier-Sinuka/ion-core-/README.md

 At least one CLA must be selected.
 All necessary programs/daemons associated with a feature or a CLA are listed on one line, so when commenting/uncommenting features, please do so at the "line level", not the individual program.

-You can select build for either 32-bit or 64-bit Operating Systems.
+You can select build for either 32-bit or 64-bit and for Linux or MacOS (darwin).

 You can also select which bundle protocol extension blocks to include for locally sourced bundles.